 Chateau Mont Redon Vineyards, Wines, Winemaking

-Chateau Mont Redon produces only two wines, one red Chateauneuf du Pape and one Chateauneuf du Pape Blanc.
+Chateau Mont Redon produces only two wines, 1 red Chateauneuf du Pape and 1 Chateauneuf du Pape Blanc.

-Serving and Decanting Chateau Mont Redon with Wine, Food Pairing Tips
+Serving Chateau Mont Redon with Wine, Food Pairing Tips

 The white wine of Chateau Mont Redon is best served with a myriad of different seafood dishes, shellfish, crab, lobster, sushi, sashimi, chicken, pork and veal, as well as Asian cuisine.